-It is seen that when the beam is completely debunched, that is $\tau=0$ , the motion is always stable and the electrons are trapped, in agreement with the ISR observations.
-But already with a beam gap of only $\tau=10$ ns, as the beam intensity increases during injection, the motion becomes unstable.
-Condition (10) for electron trapping is not satisfied for $\tau>100$ ns during the entire injection process, and as a consequence the electrons are supposed to leave the beam bunch and escape to the wall, whatever is their initial velocity.
+The absolute value of half of the Trace of M is listed for different values of the beam gap length $\tau$ in Table 2 below.
+It is seen that when the beam is completely debunched, that is $\tau = 0$ , the motion is always stable and the electrons are trapped, in agreement with the ISR observations.
+But already with a beam gap of only $\tau=20$ ns the motion is unstable.
+When condition (10) for electron trapping is not satisfied the electrons are leaving the beam bunch and escape to the wall, whatever is their initial velocity.
 Of course as the electron leaves the beam, the equations of motion (6a and b) are not valid, and the equations (8a and b) apply.
-But our derivation gives a good indication for the condition of electron trapping.
-Actually, one can also estimate the time that is required for the electrons to leave the beam and reach the wall, since that is also given by the trace itself of the transfer matrix if we write, when the motion is unstable, shown in Figure 1, that is when
+On the other hand we point out that the kinetic energy of the electrons at the edge of the beam $m_e \Omega_e^2 a^2/2$ varies from 2 eV to 2 keV during the injection process.
+Thus, once the electrons are leaving the proton beam, they are definitively pushed away toward the vacuum chamber.